lanc3javier/topographical_wetness_index_field_zones/README.md

 Natural Groups (K-Means): This groups the soil by its actual characteristics.
 If most of the field is similar, the middle zone will be the largest.
 This is best for deciding where to take soil samples.

-Equal Areas (Quantiles): This forces the field into three equal parts (33% each).
-This is often easier for a farmer to use when calculating how much seed or fertilizer to buy.
+Equal Areas (Quantiles): This forces the field into equal parts (33% each).

 How to use it
 Put your field files (KML, Shapefile, or GeoJSON) into a folder named input_fields.